nickzani/nickzani.github.io/_posts/2018-01-16-Baby-Bath-Time.md

 author:     Nick Zani
 header-img: "img/posts/babybath.jpg"
 tags: [ Bathtime, Babies ]
-description: "Tips for bathing your baby"
+description: "How to Dad: Tips for bathing your baby.
+How and When to Bath your Baby"
 ---

 Baby bath time is a traditional dad activity.
 You will come back from the hospital, and after a few days of changing nappies be excited to be finally able to take on a real piece of baby responsibility.
 This is probably how you imagine it will go: